StatCan/Kubeflow-electron-app/README.md

-# The Zone Electron App
+# Kubeflow Electron App

-The Zone Electron App is a minimal Electron-based application designed to provide a dedicated browsing experience for the Zone.
-It launches loads the Zone site without any additional browser distractions, ensuring you get a clean, focused experience.
+Kubeflow Electron App is a minimal Electron-based application designed to provide a dedicated browsing experience for Kubeflow.
+It launches loads Kubeflow site without any additional browser distractions, ensuring you get a clean, focused experience.

 ## Features

-- **Dedicated Browser:** Access only the Zone website.
+- **Dedicated Browser:** Access only Kubeflow website.
 - **Fullscreen Windowed Mode:** Automatically maximizes to fill the screen while remaining windowed (with borders).
 Fullscreen is allowed, but not a good idea.
 - **Custom Icon:** Displays a custom logo for a branded look.
 - Scripts can be opened in different screens as part of the same notebook.

 ## Screenshots

-The first image below shows how the Zone looks like with the default web browser (Microsoft Edge):
+The first image below shows how Kubeflow looks like with the default web browser (Microsoft Edge):

 ![](assets/browser_ex_2.png)

-The second image below shows how the Zone looks like with the Electron web browser:
+The second image below shows how Kubeflow looks like with the Electron web browser:

 ![](assets/browser_ex_1.png)